igorkulman/coding-journal/content/post/2020/using-custom-annotation-views-in-mkmapview/index.md

 +++

-If you want to display completely custom views as "pins" on the map in iOS, you should use annotations.
+If you want to display completely custom views as "pins" on the map in your iOS application, you should use annotations.
 All your data needs to be represented as objects conforming to the `MKAnnotation` protocol, with `title`, `subtitle` and `coordinate` as the required properties.

 ### Custom view implementation

 Visually you represent an `MKAnnotation` with a `MKAnnotationView`.
 You can create a custom class that subclasses `MKAnnotationView` and implement your custom UI in that class.

-Here is an example `MKAnnotationView` with fixed size that displays just one custom view
+Here is an sample `MKAnnotationView` with fixed size that displays just one custom view

 {{< highlight swift >}}
 final class LocationAnnotationView: MKAnnotationView, Reusable {